Pritish-Wakhare/Pritish-Wakhare/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on any Project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for a guidance
 - 💬 Ask me about ...`Python` `C++` `Java` `Data Structure` `C` `HTML5` `CSS3` `Wordpress`
 - 📫 How to reach me: ...<a href="mailto:pritish2127@gmail.com">Let's get in touch!</a>
 - ⚡ Fun fact: I love Cricket !